zulip/python-zulip-api/CONTRIBUTING.md

 ```
 Fixes #123

-This PR fixes the issue where the bot server wouldn't start on Python 3.10.
+This PR fixes the issue where the Botserver wouldn't start on Python 3.10.

 Changes:
 - Updated version check in server.py